auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Using simple binary we can represent more complex concepts.
 All we need is a system that understands what each bit's answer of 1 or 0 represents an answer to a question.
 For a computation, the question is based on the rules of how the information is processed.
 How does information grow from binary?
 Well binary addition gives us a new output sequence from two given binary strings added together, new information generated from given information.

+~ connect next section based on evolutionary inductive turing machines and minimum description length?
+~ The below section gets a bit loose.

 Every human being is running something like a computer program, processing information.
 When we introspect on the question of can our mind be separate from our body, many believe we can separate.
 We see there are generalized aspects of computing information in how our brains work.
 We have a biological self and a simulated, information processing self.
 As we age the two can feel disconnected.
-We, the simulated selff, can grow divergent to and less attached to our body.
+We, the simulated self, can grow divergent to and less attached to our body.

+~ move pi talk and discuss komolgorov complexity

 Younger in my life I focused on the storage of information as the greatest good.
 To have experience and reflect on it was a good in its own sake.
 To store information persists its existence and meaning.
 As I learned more math, I realized the data for a complete mapping of the universe exists infinity times over.
 Consider the value of [pi](https://en.wikipedia.org/wiki/Pi).